Images of Wales

 facilities.
 The photo is on display in the Waiting Room.

-Above: Alongside the station is Dolau Baptist Chapel, built in the 1840s.
+Above: Alongside the station is Dolau Baptist Chapel, built in 1870.